Domestic violence in Turkey

 Patriarchal beliefs are considered a reason why Turkey has high occurrence of domestic violence.
 Honor killing is still prevalent in Turkey.
 About 40 percent of Turkish women have suffered domestic violence at some point in their lives, exceeding rates in Europe and the US.
 The 2021 Global Gender Gap Report ranked Turkey 133rd out of 156 countries.

 A 2020 study investigated the relationship between femicide and economic development in Turkey.
-Using data from the 2010-2017 period, it was found that "whether economic development reduces femicide depends on other factors: in poorer provinces, there is a strong positive correlation between women’s murders and equality in education and divorce rates, but in richer provinces, these associations are significantly weaker."
-It concluded that "these results are consistent with the idea that economic development may not reduce women’s murders by itself, but it can mitigate the effects of male backlash against women who challenge the status quo."
+Using data from the 2010-2017 period, it was found that "whether economic development reduces femicide depends on other factors: in poorer provinces, there is a strong positive correlation between women's murders and equality in education and divorce rates, but in richer provinces, these associations are significantly weaker."
+It concluded that "these results are consistent with the idea that economic development may not reduce women's murders by itself, but it can mitigate the effects of male backlash against women who challenge the status quo."

-The Covid-19 pandemic also had a negative impact on the frequency of domestic violence in Turkey.
-Before the pandemic the rate of women who reported domesic violence or abuse was 36%.
-With Covid-19, this number has increased to 38.2%.
-Although the Ministry of Interior stated that cases of domestic violence decreased by 7% during the pandemic, research conducted by Hacettepe University Institute of Population Studies indicated that 14% of participants perceived an increase in domestic violence since the Covid-19 pandemic started.
+The COVID-19 pandemic also had a negative impact on the frequency of domestic violence in Turkey.
+Before the pandemic the rate of women who reported domestic violence or abuse was 36%.
+With COVID-19, this number has increased to 38.2%.
+Although the Ministry of Interior stated that cases of domestic violence decreased by 7% during the pandemic, research conducted by Hacettepe University Institute of Population Studies indicated that 14% of participants perceived an increase in domestic violence since the COVID-19 pandemic started.
 The same research indicated that the majority of participants, 72%, knew where and how to seek help if they were subjected to domestic violence.

 Domestic violence is not limited to physical abuse, and does not solely affect women.
 It also involves emotional and economical abuse, and the prevention of victims from accessing their basic human rights.
 Children can also be victims of domestic abuse.
 According to the National Research on Violence against Women from 2014, one third of girls in Turkey are not allowed to go to school, and 11% of women are prevented from going to work by their families.

 Women's Associations, Feminist Collectives, and NGOs have been working to raise awareness against domestic violence, providing legal help, finding shelter, and helping victims of domestic violence to become financially independent.
 Additionally, there is a 24/7 social support hotline available by calling (183) that is intended to provide immediate help to victims of domestic violence or sexual abuse.